 Cornell University’s land grant mission is of significant value.
 Cornell University was built on land taken from indigenous peoples.
 While this dark history cannot be changed, the Department is sensitive to this and many faculty conduct research and community-engaged projects that focus on understanding and addressing social inequality in its many forms and explore ways to increase mutual understanding and success of collaboration across cultural boundaries.

-Enhanced Efforts to Recruit Black, Indigenous and other POC Students for Graduate Studies
+Enhanced Efforts to Advance Diversity and Equity in Graduate Studies

-The Department’s Graduate Program Committee is developing a strategic plan to enhance efforts to recruit outstanding candidates from historically underrepresented populations to join the Communication graduate program.
-These efforts are being conducted in coordination with the Graduate School’s Director of Recruitment and will require a significant investment of resources to offset broader patterns of systemic oppression in current educational, economic, and social systems.
+The Department’s Graduate Program Committee strategic plan includes enhanced efforts to increase avenues of access to graduate education in Communication, especially by those from historically underrepresented backgrounds.
+These efforts are being conducted in coordination with the Graduate School Office of Access and Recruitment and require a significant investment of resources to offset broader patterns of systemic oppression in current educational, economic, and social systems.

 Holistic Review of Graduate Program Applications

-The Communication Department recognizes that increasing diversity and inclusion requires not only a larger pool of students from diverse backgrounds but also a review process that reduces implicit or explicit biases.
+The Communication Department recognizes that increasing diversity, equity, and inclusion requires not only a larger pool of students from diverse backgrounds but also a review process that reduces implicit or explicit biases.
 To that end, the Department’s Graduate Program Committee spent the 2019-2020 academic year overhauling the review process for graduate program applications.
-Notable changes include a revision of materials requested in applications, a more holistic approach to the review of applications, new rubrics for evaluation, and a broader set of criteria for evaluation.
-In response to national discussions of potential bias in standardized testing, as well as the impact of the pandemic on students’ abilities to take standardized tests such as the GRE, the Communication Department has suspended the use of the GRE in graduate program applications for students matriculating in 2021, and will evaluate the impact and revisit this decision in future cycles.
+Notable changes include a revision of materials requested in applications (including removing the GRE requirement), a more holistic approach to the review of applications, new rubrics for evaluation, and a broader set of criteria for evaluation that focuses on academic preparedness and potential, motivation for study, and fit with the field’s goals.

 The Communication Department has initiated a reading club on diversity, equity, and inclusion.